Share Post

 The cost of charging an electric car at home comes down to two factors.

-Depending on the state where you live in India, the electricity cost per kWh (Kilowatt-hour) approximately ranges between Rs.
+Depending on the state where you live in India, the electricity cost per kWh (Kilowatt-hour) ranges approximately between Rs.
 8 and Rs.
 10. On the other hand, the battery capacity of EVs in India ranges between 20 kWh and 45 kWh.

 So, you can check the battery capacity, charging duration, and the cost of electricity at your home.
 It will help you calculate the cost of charging your EV at home accordingly.